oleksii-zviezdin/searchcar/README.md

 ### Favorites

 The "Favorites" page displays cars that you've added to your favorites list.
-You can view and manage your favorite cars on this page.
+You can view your favorite cars on this page even after reloading the page.

 <div>
   <a href="https://ibb.co/HhkYJjW"><img src="https://i.ibb.co/DrSkqZx/Favorite-Page.png" alt="Favorite-Page" border="0"></a>